MRandl/machineLearning/README.md

 ### The implementation

-The implementation we display here replaces the unseen data by the mean of the columns, and expands both polynomially, using a sine function and a log.
+The implementation we display here replaces the undefined data by the mean of the columns, and expands both polynomially, using a sine and a log function.
 Further details are in the report.